terra-money/docs/docs/dev/spec-market.md

 - type: `int64`
 - default: `BlocksPerDay`

-Number of blocks it takes for the Terra & Luna pools to naturally "reset" toward equilibrium ($\delta \to 0$) through automated pool replenishing.
+The number of blocks it takes for the Terra & Luna pools to naturally "reset" toward equilibrium ($\delta \to 0$) through automated pool replenishing.

 ### BasePool

 - type: `Dec`
 - default: 250,000 SDR (= 250,000,000,000 µSDR)

-Initial starting size of both Terra and Luna liquidity pools.
+The initial starting size of both Terra and Luna liquidity pools.

 ### MinSpread

 - type: `Dec`
 - default: 0.5%

-Minimum spread charged on Terra<>Luna swaps to prevent leaking value from front-running attacks.
+The minimum spread charged on Terra<>Luna swaps to prevent leaking value from front-running attacks.

 ### TobinTax

 - type: `Dec`
 - default: 0.35%

 An additional fee for swapping between Terra currencies (spot-trading).
 The rate varies, depending on the denomination.
 For example, while the rate for most denominations is .35%, the rate for MNT is 2%.
 To see the rates, [query the oracle](../terrad/oracle.html#tobin-taxes).